BabyPulmo/docs/submission/qa-prep.md

 # Q5 — “What are your unit economics?”

-## Recommended Answer
+## ------------ Answer --------------

-Our projected infrastructure cost is approximately $0.003 per interaction because the system uses lightweight audio inference instead of imaging-scale AI.
+Our projected infrastructure cost is about $0.003 per interaction because we use lightweight audio inference instead of imaging-scale AI.

-The stack is intentionally optimized for low-resource deployment using:
-- Modal serverless inference,
-- Supabase,
-- lightweight Wav2Vec2 audio processing,
-- and WhatsApp-native interaction.

-The business model is NGO and government deployment contracts rather than charging caregivers directly.
+The business model is NGO and government deployment contracts, not caregiver subscriptions.

 ## Numbers / References

-- ~$0.003 projected interaction cost
+- ~$0.003 per interaction
-- Early prototype infra target: ~$7/month VPS-equivalent scale
+- ~$7/month prototype infra target

 Reference:
 - submission/financials.md